Super Freaky Girl

-"Super Freaky Girl" is a song by rapper Nicki Minaj, released on August 12, 2022, by Young Money Entertainment and Republic Records.
-It is an upbeat, raunchy song that samples Rick James's 1981 single "Super Freak", as Minaj raps about her sexual fantasies and endeavors, while also boasting about her career.
-It received comparisons to Minaj's 2014 single "Anaconda", as both tracks feature classic samples and sexual lyrics.
+"Super Freaky Girl" is a song by rapper Nicki Minaj from her fifth studio album, Pink Friday 2 (2023).
+It was released on August 12, 2022, through Republic Records as the lead single from the album.
+It is an upbeat, raunchy song that samples Rick James' 1981 single "Super Freak," as Minaj raps about a girl having sexual fantasies and endeavors, while also boasting about her career.
+It received comparisons to Minaj's 2014 single "Anaconda," as both tracks include classic samples and sexual lyrics.

 Upon its release, the song broke the Spotify record for the biggest debut for a solo female rap song.
 The song debuted at number one on the US Billboard Hot 100, which marked the third US number-one single of Minaj's career as well as her first number-one song as a solo artist.
 Internationally, the song has topped the charts in Australia and New Zealand, becoming Minaj's first number-one single in both countries.
-The song also reached the top ten in multiple other countries including Canada, Hungary, Iceland, Ireland, Philippines, France, South Africa, and the United Kingdom.
-The song received a nomination for Song of Summer at the 2022 VMAs.
+The song also reached the top ten in multiple other countries including Canada, Hungary, Iceland, Ireland, Philippines, South Africa, and the United Kingdom.
+The song won Best Hip-Hop at the 2023 MTV Video Music Awards and Best Song at the 2022 MTV Europe Music Awards.

-An extended version of the song, called the 'Roman Remix', was surprise-released on August 18, 2022, whereby Minaj incorporates her alter ego Roman Zolanski for a third verse on the track.
-On September 9, 2022, a second remix titled 'Queen Mix' was released featuring multiple female rappers including JT of City Girls, BIA, Katie Got Bandz, Akbar V, and Maliibu Miitch.
-The original version of the song is included on Minaj's first greatest hits album Queen Radio: Volume 1 (2022).
+An extended version of the song, called the "Roman Remix", was surprise-released on August 18, 2022, whereby Minaj incorporates her alter ego Roman Zolanski for a third verse on the track.
+On September 9, 2022, a second remix titled "Queen Mix" was released featuring multiple female rappers including JT of City Girls, BIA, Katie Got Bandz, Akbar V, and Maliibu Miitch.
+All versions of the song were included on various reissues of Minaj's first greatest hits album Queen Radio: Volume 1 (2022).